nauarchus/Marcion_Evangelion/README.md

 ## Licenses & Terms of Re-Use

-*See the Licenses page in this repo for detailed information about dataset licenses and terms of reuse.*
+*See the [License](https://github.com/nauarchus/Marcion_Evangelion/blob/main/LICENSE.md) page in this repo for detailed information about dataset licenses and terms of reuse.*

 ## Bibliography